arfc/cyder/INSTALL.rst

   python install.py

-If you successfully followed the instructions above, then the Cycamore library has been generated and placed in ``.local/`` in your home directory.
+If you successfully followed the instructions above, then the Recycle library has been generated and placed in ``.local/`` in your home directory.

 .. website_include_end

 .. website_custom_start

-Custom Cycamore Installation
+Custom Recycle Installation
 ----------------------------

 The installation using the install script can be customized using the following